Gwynedd's World Heritage Site Mockery:

 Heritage Site Application

-[ - click here for the COVID-19 Situation
+[ - lockdown ended - click here for the situation during lockdown

 All of the sites listed on the main article page appear to be being worked by the same team of 4-6 contractors1